Theoretical analysis of telescopic oscillations in multi-walled carbon nanotubes: Telescopic oscillations in DWCNT

 It is well known that under the Debye temperature the bulk solid specific heat decreases as a cubic function of the temperature and for the one dimensional structures such decreasing is given by the linear function.
 In the case of MWCNTs the telescopic oscillation induced specific heat decreases exponentially in the range of small temperatures and the corresponding Debye-like temperature is

 where $\omega_{min}$ is given by (\ref{4.4}).
-As a result of MWCNTs specific heat exponential decreasing their specific heat may be several orders higher that of environment for $T \gg T_D$ while for $T \ll T_D$ these values change over.
-For the natural carbon nanotubes $T_D$ varies in the interval $10^{-3} \div 1 K$.
+As a result of exponential decreasing MWCNT's specific heat may be several orders higher than that of environment for $T \gg T_D$ while for $T \ll T_D$ these values change over.
+For the natural carbon nanotubes $T_D$ varies in the interval ($10^{-3} - 1)$ K.

+If MWCNT's shells have different lengths the hampering of low energy telescopic motion by the lattice structure causes the abrupt increase of the oscillation frequency and also leads to the specific heat exponential decreasing.
+Moreover for most MWCNTs the thermal oscillations freezing-out as a result of both processes takes place within the same temperature range from $10^{-3}$ to $1\!-\!10$ K.

+For the temperature $T\!=\!1$ K (assuming that $T>T_D$) the telescopic oscillations contribution to the total nanotube's specific heat may run as high as 50\% for the relatively small double-walled nanotubes ($L=20-30$ nm, $r_2~1$ nm).
+For the ten-walled MWCNTs of length $L=50$ nm and external radius $r=2.5$ nm the telescopic oscillation specific heat is about $0.025 \frac{\textrm{J}}{\textrm{kg K}}$ and phonon contribution is in the range $0.2$ to $0.3 \,\frac{\textrm{J}}{\textrm{kg K}}$ \cite{lasjaunias}.
+The maximal electronic contribution for metallic SWCNT is estimated to be ten times smaller than that of lattice oscillations \cite{lasjaunias}.
+As for all semiconducting nanotubes (which are the majority of natural MWCNTs) the electronic specific heat is negligible.
+Taking into account the 1D structure phonon specific heat linear decreasing in the considered temperature region it is reasonable to expect that for $T\lesssim10^{-1}$K (if it is higher than $T_D$) the telescopic oscillation contribution may become dominant.